d4gumich/data4good-cio4good-database/README.md

 Use (MySQL Workbench)[https://www.mysql.com/products/workbench/] to configure a database quickly for the upcoming steps.
 After configuring mysql, open mysql workbench and do the following:

 1) Create a connection.
 Make sure to remember all the information you enter in here!
 This is the information you'll be entering in the `config/my.yaml` file.
-2) Enter the information you used to create a connection into a *.yaml file in the `config` folder
+2) Enter the information you used to create a connection into a *.yaml file in the `config` folder. _The rest of this setup assumes you've used root as your username (which isn't a good practice).
+Be warned_
 3) (Optional) Create a database/schema named `cio4good` INSIDE the connection you just created

 ## Steps to create MySQL Database

 1) Run the `cleaning.py` file.

 ```
 python cleaning.py
 ```

 2) Run `run_mysql_script.py` as follows, tailoring the *.yaml and *.sql file paths as necessary:

 _macOS_
 ```
 python3 run_mysql_script.py -c ./path/to/config/file/*.yaml -p ./path/to/sql/script/*.sql